Drink Driving UK Law History

 In 1962 it became an offence for any person to drive, attempt to drive or be in charge of a motor vehicle if their "ability to drive properly was for the time being impaired".
 No legal drink driving limit was set until 1967.

-A study entitled Grand Rapids Effects Revisited: Accidents, Alcohol and Risk funded by the US public health service and the Licensed Beverage Industries of New York that was carried out in 1964 found that 80mg of alcohol in 100ml of blood was the level at which the chances of being involved in a crash rise sharply for most drivers.
+A study entitled Grand Rapids Effects Revisited: Accidents, Alcohol and Risk funded by the U.S public health service and the Licensed Beverage Industries of New York was carried out in 1964, the study showed that 80mg of alcohol per 100ml of blood was the level at which the chances of being involved in a crash rose sharply for most drivers.

 The UK government announced that it was preparing to introduce a maximum legal blood alcohol limit for drivers (drink driving limit).
 This move came as a result of the increase of road traffic accidents involving drivers who had been drinking alcohol.

-The Road Safety Act of 1967 also made it an offence for 'A person who, without reasonable excuse, fails to provide a specimen for a laboratory test'.
-Any person who failed to provide an evidential blood or urine specimen for a laboratory test without reasonable excuse could be proceeded against and punished as if the offence charged were an offence of either driving, attempting to drive or being in charge of a motor vehicle with a blood alcohol concentration above the prescribed legal limit.
+The Road Safety Act of 1967 also made it an offence for "A person who, without reasonable excuse, fails to provide a specimen for a laboratory test'.
+Any person who failed to provide an evidential blood or urine specimen for a laboratory test without reasonable excuse could be prosecuted and punished as if the offence charged were an offence of either driving, attempting to drive or being in charge of a motor vehicle with a blood alcohol concentration above the maximum prescribed legal limit.

 The first preliminary roadside breathalyser to be type approved by the home office was the Alcotest 80, manufactured by Dräger Ltd. The number 80 in the name refers to the BAC (blood alcohol concentration) limit it was designed to detect.

-The introduction of the breathalyser in the UK, along with a heavy government run advertising campaign helped decrease the percentage of road traffic accidents where alcohol had been a factor from 25% to 15% in the first year.
-There were 1,152 fewer recorded deaths, 11,177 fewer serious injuries and 28,130 fewer slight injuries caused by road traffic accidents.
+The introduction of the breathalyser in the UK, along with a heavy Government run advertising campaign helped decrease the percentage of road traffic accidents where alcohol had been a factor from 25% to 15% in the first year.
+This resulted in 1,152 fewer recorded deaths, 11,177 fewer serious injuries and 28,130 fewer slight injuries caused by road traffic accidents.

 1981 Transport Act Introduces Evidential Breath Testing

-The 1981 Transport Act introduced evidential breath testing and stated that 35 microgrammes of alcohol in 100 millilitres of breath (equivalent to 80mg of alcohol in 100ml of blood) was to be the legal limit.
+The 1981 Transport Act introduced evidential breath testing and stated that 35 microgrammes of alcohol in 100 millilitres of breath (the equivalent of 80mg of alcohol in 100ml of blood) was to be the maximum legal breath alcohol limit.

-The 1981 Transport Act stated that motorists that provided a breath test reading of up to 50 microgrammes of alcohol in 100 millilitres of breath or less could have the statutory option of providing a blood or urine sample (whichever the police officer specified) instead.
-This statutory option was introduced to help provide confidence in the reliability and accuracy of evidential breath testing machines.
+The 1981 Transport Act stated that motorists that provided a breath test reading of up to 50 microgrammes of alcohol per 100 millilitres of breath or less could have the right to the statutory option of providing a blood or urine sample (whichever the police officer specified) instead.
+The statutory option was introduced to help instil confidence in the reliability and accuracy of evidential breath testing machines.

 The Year of 1983

 1983 seen the introduction, type approval and implementation of the Lion Intoximeter 3000.
-The Lion Intoximeter 3000 was an evidential breath testing machine which provided much more accurate and reliable results than the portable breathalyser devices police used at the roadside for preliminary breath testing.
+The Lion Intoximeter 3000 is an evidential breath testing machine that provided much more accurate and reliable results than the portable hand-held breathalyser devices the police used at the roadside for preliminary breath testing.
 The readings these machines produced could be used as a basis for prosecution and hard evidence in a court of law!

-Of course, the introduction of these machines caused much controversy as to how accurate the readings were.
+The introduction of these evidential breath testing machines caused much controversy as to how accurate the readings actually were.
 However, the readings they produced, were scientifically proven to be very accurate and evidential breath testing, to this day, remains to be the principal means of testing a drivers BAC (blood alcohol concentration) level in order to help secure drink driving related convictions in a court of law.